04 August 2015

 Health Profiles is a programme to improve availability and accessibility for health and health-related information in England.
 The profiles give a snapshot overview of health for each local authority in England.
 Health Profiles are produced annually.

 Designed to help local government and health services make decisions and plans to improve local people's health and reduce health inequalities, the profiles present a set of health indicators that show how the area compares to the national average.
 The indicators are carefully selected each year to reflect important public health topics.
-For more information about the 2014 data please see the Download Data and Metadata for 2014 or read our FAQs.
-For information on the changes in the 2014 profiles compared to 2013, please see our Health Profiles 2014 Summary of Changes document.
+For more information about the 2015 profiles data (including changes compared to the 2014 profiles) please see the Data page or read our FAQs.

 Finding a profile